Use the tools already in the room

 Does this replace specialized software?

 Not automatically.
-The first question is whether the existing Microsoft environment can hold the route, proof, and ownership cleanly enough for the work at hand.
+The first question is whether the existing Microsoft environment can hold the path, records, and ownership cleanly enough for the work at hand.

 Why start in Microsoft 365?